seomoz/plines/README.md

     config.data_ttl_in_seconds = 14 * 24 * 60 * 60

     # Use this callback to set additional global qless job
-    # options (such as tags and priority).
+    # options (such as queue, tags and priority).
 You can also set
     # options on an individual step class (see below).
     config.qless_job_options do |job|
       { tags: [job.data[:user_id]] }